Motives and representability of algebraic cycles on threefolds over a field: Threefolds fibred by surfaces with algebraic

 \begin{lemma} Let $X\to C$ be a smooth morphism of relative dimension two onto an algebraic curve $C$ over $k$.
 Let $p$ be a closed point on $C$.
 Then, if $A^2(X_{\bar \eta })$ is representable, the group $A^2(X_p)$ is also representable. \end{lemma}

-\begin{pf} Since zero-cycles on the surface $X_{\bar \eta }$ are representable, it follows that its diagonal is balanced by curves, \cite{BS}, so the motive $M(X_{\bar \eta })$ is finite-dimensional, \cite{GP2}, and the group $H^2(X_{\bar \eta})(1)$ is algebraic, \cite{TheBible}.
+\begin{proof} Since zero-cycles on the surface $X_{\bar \eta }$ are representable, it follows that its diagonal is balanced by curves, \cite{BS}, so the motive $M(X_{\bar \eta })$ is finite-dimensional, \cite{GP2}, and the group $H^2(X_{\bar \eta})(1)$ is algebraic, \cite{TheBible}.
 Using a henselisation of the local ring at $p$ and the above commutative square we see that the algebraicity of $H^2(X_{\bar\eta })(1)$ implies algebraicity of $H^2(X_p)(1)$.
 Moreover, the finite-dimensionality of $M(X_{\bar \eta })$ implies finite-dimensionality of $M(X_p)$ through the specialization $\sigma $.
-Then $A^2(X_p)$ is representable by \cite{GP2}. \end{pf}
+Then $A^2(X_p)$ is representable by \cite{GP2}. \end{proof}

 \begin{lemma} Let $X\to C$ be a projective dominant morphism from a smooth irreducible threefold $X$ over $k$ onto a smooth irreducible curve $C$ over $k$.
 Let $U$ be a non-empty Zariski open subset in $C$, and let $Y=X\times _CU$ be the preimage of $U$ under the morphism $X\to C$.
 Then $A^2(X)$ is representable if and only if $A^2(Y)$ is representable.
-If, moreover, zero-cycles in the geometric generic fiber $X_{\bar \eta }$ and in desingularizations of all the degenerate fibers of the morphism $X\to C$ are representable, then the same assertion holds in codimension three: $A^3(X)$ is representable if and only if $A^3(Y)$ is representable. \end{lemma}
+If, moreover, zero-cycles in the geometric generic fibre $X_{\bar \eta }$ and in desingularizations of all the degenerate fibers of the morphism $X\to C$ are representable, then the same assertion holds in codimension three: $A^3(X)$ is representable if and only if $A^3(Y)$ is representable. \end{lemma}

-\begin{pf} Let $S$ be a finite collection of points on the curve $C$, such that $U$ is a complement of $S$ in $C$.
+\begin{proof} Let $S$ be a finite collection of points on the curve $C$, such that $U$ is a complement of $S$ in $C$.
 Let $i$ be either $2$, or $3$.
 By the localization sequence,

 the $\QQ $-vector space $CH^i(X)$ splits into two parts,

 where $I$ is the image of the left hand side homomorphism.
 As it was mentioned above, the right hand side surjection induces a surjective homomorphism on algebraically trivial algebraic cycles,